phxql/snowflake-id/README.md

 ### Calculate maximum timestamps, generators, sequence ids and wraparound dates

-You can query the `Structure` class to find out the maximum numbers of timestamps, generators, sequence ids and wraparpund dates:
+You can query the `Structure` class to find out the maximum numbers of timestamps, generators, sequence ids and wraparound dates:

 ```java
 TimeSource timeSource = new MonotonicTimeSource(Instant.parse("2020-04-01T00:00:00Z"));